meKaushikBanerjee/kaushikbanerjee/README.md

 # Kaushik Banerjee Portfolio

-Metronal comes with a very attractive, simple and beautiful design with the effectiveness of colorful simplicity.
+My portfolio comes with a very attractive, simple and beautiful design with the effectiveness of colorful simplicity.
 This is a responsive design on all devices such as PCs, laptops, touch screens, tablets and smartphones.

 Features